cid-harvard/py-ecomplexity/README.md

 # Economic Complexity and Product Complexity

-## by the Growth Lab at Harvard's Center for International Development
+By the Growth Lab at Harvard's Center for International Development

 This package is part of Harvard Growth Lab’s portfolio of software packages, digital products and interactive data visualizations.
-To browse our entire portfolio, please visit growthlab.app.
+To browse our entire portfolio, please visit [growthlab.app](growthlab.app).
 To learn more about our research, please visit [Harvard Growth Lab’s home page](https://growthlab.cid.harvard.edu/).

 # About
 Python package to calculate economic complexity indices.